 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

-- Support two-way communication between families and staff through assistance of a parent liaison for school events, PTA meetings, parent conferences and other types of assistance.
+- Support two-way communication between families and staff through assistance of a parent liaison or translators for school events, PTA meetings, parent conferences and other types of assistance.

 The staff will: